Tzcodes101/reactPortfolio/README.md

 ## Future Development
 This project is responsive to various screen sizes, but is not mobile first.
 A more developed version would be mobile-first and include a humburger menu for navigation upon reaching a certain screen size.
 The contact form is also still non-functional, and a completed version will have this feature working.
+- Ability to click on image thumbnail for a larger image display

 ## Contributors
 - Talia Zisman